Stand News: Government suppression and closure

 Stand News was targeted later that year.
 On 3 December 2021, Secretary for Security Chris Tang accused the outlet of bias, and of smearing Hong Kong's "smart prison" initiative.
 On the morning of 29 December, Stand News was raided by over 200 officers of the Hong Kong Police Force.
 Three men and three women were arrested and accused of conspiring to publish seditious material.
 Ronson Chan, a Stand News editor and chair of the Hong Kong Journalists Association, was also held for questioning by national security officers, and his home was raided; two former board members – former legislator Margaret Ng and pop icon Denise Ho were among those arrested.

 Later the same day, Stand News announced on social media that it would cease publication and dismiss its employees as the company's assets were frozen by the police.
 Its website was promptly replaced by a short farewell letter.
 The company's Facebook and Twitter pages were deleted, and all content on its YouTube account was removed.
 The Stand News's UK bureau announced it would also shut down, with bureau chief Yeung Tin-shui resigning.

 By the end of its life, their Facebook fans page had more than 1.7 million likes.

+Former editor-in-chief Chung Pui-kuen and former editor-in-chief Patrick Lam were found guilty of sedition on 29 August 2024.
+The judgement said that, of the 17 Stand News articles considered by the court, 11 were found to be seditious.
+This was the first sedition conviction of journalists in Hong Kong since the 1997 handover.